ccentola/budget/README.md

 * capture and categorize data on a daily/weekly basis
 * visualize trends
 * automate budget insights

+## Potential Features
+* add a feature that hypes you up for completing financial goals

 ## To-Do
 * format dates